4d/docs/website/translated_docs/es/FormObjects/properties_Object.md

 You can leave it up to 4D to create variables associated with your form objects (buttons, enterable variables, check boxes, etc.) dynamically and according to your needs.
 To do this, simply leave the "Variable or Expression" property (or `dataSource` JSON field) blank.

 When a variable is not named, when the form is loaded, 4D creates a new variable for the object, with a calculated name that is unique in the space of the process variables of the interpreter (which means that this mechanism can be used even in compiled mode).
 This temporary variable will be destroyed when the form is closed.
 In order for this principle to work in compiled mode, it is imperative that dynamic variables are explicitly typed.
-There are two ways to do this:
+Hay dos maneras de hacer esto:

 - You can set the type using the [Expression type](#expression-type) property.
 - You can use a specific initialization code when the form is loaded that uses, for example, the `VARIABLE TO VARIABLE` command: